-Another thing that is important, is to try to teach your kids to take things slow and be gentle with the chickens.
-I don’t think it so much matters how early chickens are handled, but how they are handled.
-If your kids take off after them, they’re going to run.
-If they’re gentle and slow, most chickens will warm right up.
+Another note on friendliness.
+If you have small children like I do, you need to teach your kids to take things slow and be gentle with the birds.
+I don’t think it really matters so much how early the chickens are handled, but more so how they are handled.
+If your kids take off after them, they’re probably going to run, and some (roosters especially) can become aggressive.
+If everyone is gentle and slow, most chickens will warm right up.

 Plymouth Rock (barred rock)

 These ladies are friendly, and beautiful, heritage breed chickens.
 Plymouth Rock comes in a variety of colors, but most know them by the most popular color which is the barred rock.
 Aside from the barred rock and white varieties, they are very rare.
 They’re great layers of large pinkish-brown eggs, they can handle cold winters, and don’t need a ton of space.
 Of course, they love to have space and the more you can give them, the better, but they can handle confinement.
 They’re very docile and can lay about 280 eggs per year.

 We currently have a couple of Plymouth rocks in our flock and they’re great.
 They mind their own, don’t cause much trouble and lay plenty of eggs.
 They aren’t known to be broody, but it is said they can be encouraged into brooding to make excellent setters and they are great mothers.

 The australorp is a fantastic breed that is listed on the livestock conservancy’s website as recovering.
 These ladies are laying champs, known to be one of the most prolific layers.
 While the average is considered around 250 eggs per year, one laid 364 eggs in 365 days!
 That’s pretty darn impressive.